Y2K!

 Y2K! is the debut studio album by American rapper Ice Spice.
 It was released through 10K Projects and Capitol Records on July 26, 2024.
-The album features guest appearances from American rappers Travis Scott and Gunna, alongside British rapper Central Cee.
+It features guest appearances from American rappers Travis Scott and Gunna, alongside British rapper Central Cee.
 The album's deluxe version was released on December 25, 2024, with features guest appearances from American rappers NLE Choppa and DaBaby, alongside Spanish rapper Bb trickz and Puerto Rican rapper Anuel AA.
 Production on the album was handled by RiotUSA, Goldin, Synthetic, Upmadeit, Ojivolta, DJH, Nico Baran, Lily Kaplan, and Venny, among others.

 Upon its release, the album received generally mixed reviews from music critics, with praise given for its production and fun nature, but criticism aimed at its perceived repetitiveness, short length, and songwriting.

 Background

 Her music career had a humble beginnings as she started rapping by releasing a few songs between 2020 and 2021.
 In September 2022, she signed a record deal with 10K Projects, in which serves as an imprint of Capitol Records.
 Ice Spice gained popularity during the release of her debut extended play, Like..?
 (2023).
 Ice Spice achieved four top 10 hits on the US Billboard Hot 100—"Boy's a Liar Pt.
 2" (with PinkPantheress), "Karma" (with Taylor Swift), and "Princess Diana", and "Barbie World" (with Nicki Minaj).

 On January 31, 2024, Ice Spice announced that her-then upcoming debut studio album would arrive somewhere in that same year.
 The name of the album is a reference to her being born on January 1, 2000.
 She stated that it was almost finished, and a "crazy collaboration" had been "locked in" two days prior to the interview being conducted.

 On June 5, Ice Spice revealed the album cover artwork, along with the release date of July 26.
 According to Billboards Michael Saponara, the "NYC-themed cover art [...] finds her rocking revealing jean shorts along with green boots, her hands on a concrete wall as she stands outside a subway station next to a fire hydrant.
 "Y2K" is spray painted in hot pink on a trash can."
 On July 12, Ice Spice and Central Cee released "Did It First", described by Uproxx as a half-Jersey club, half-UK drill track that was "100% [Ice Spice's] own" with a distinctive "propulsive" sound.